What is a carbohydrate breath test?

-This simple carbohydrate, sugar and lactose intolerance breath test can provide information on whether you have an intolerance to sugars such as lactose or fructose and certain carbohydrates.
+These simple carbohydrate intolerance breath tests can provide information on whether you have an intolerance to sugars such as lactose or fructose and certain carbohydrates.

-You may be referred for this test if you are experiencing symptoms including diarrhoea, nausea, bloating, gas and abdominal cramps as many of these symptoms can be attributed to digesting foods with certain sugars and carbohydrates.
+You may be referred for a test if you are experiencing symptoms including diarrhoea, nausea, bloating, gas and abdominal cramps as many of these symptoms can be attributed to digesting foods with certain sugars and carbohydrates.
 A lactose intolerance breath test can help to uncover an intolerance to lactose (milk sugar), and a sugar intolerance breath test can identify which sugars your body struggles to digest.